-→ A traditional form that you must print out and then fill out by hand and mail.
+→ A traditional form that you print out and then fill out by hand and mail.

 → An interactive form that you also have to print out and mail, but you may fill it out on your computer screen by typing directly into the interactive fields.

 Required Supplemental Information

 - a list of the applicant organization’s Board of Directors including each person’s business address and occupation

 - do NOT send any non-requested information with your application, including tax returns, brochures and miscellaneous information about your organization.